tourze/doctrine-upsert-bundle/README.md

 ## Introduction

-doctrine-upsert-bundle provides efficient UPSERT (insert or update) support for Doctrine ORM, compatible with popular databases such as MySQL.
-It automatically generates UPSERT SQL for high-performance batch writes and data synchronization under unique constraints.
+doctrine-upsert-bundle provides efficient UPSERT (insert or update) capabilities for Doctrine ORM, supporting major databases like MySQL and SQLite.
+It automatically generates UPSERT SQL to achieve high-performance batch writing and data synchronization under unique constraints.

 ## Features

-- Supports single and batch UPSERT operations (INSERT ...
-ON DUPLICATE KEY UPDATE)
+- Support for single and batch UPSERT operations
+  - MySQL: INSERT ...
+ON DUPLICATE KEY UPDATE
+  - SQLite: INSERT ...
+ON CONFLICT ...
+DO UPDATE SET
-- Auto-detects database platform, compatible with MySQL
+- Automatic database platform detection, compatible with MySQL and SQLite
-- Automatically generates UPSERT SQL based on entity unique constraints
+- Automatic generation of UPSERT statements based on entity unique constraints
-- Extensible via custom UPSERT Provider
+- Support for custom UPSERT Providers for extensibility
-- Friendly error handling, prevents EntityManager from closing unexpectedly
+- Friendly error handling, avoiding EntityManager closure

 ## Installation